Experience a nostalgic and peaceful side of Tokyo in this 3 hour walking tour in Shinagawa. Convenient for Haneda Airport layovers.

 ・ If you wish to change the tour time, please contact us.

-・During the peak travel seasons of March, April, and October, please be aware that there will be an additional charge of 2,000 yen per person for the tour.
+・During the peak travel seasons of March, April, October, and Year-end and New Year holidays (from December 30 to January 3), please be aware that there will be an additional charge of 2,000 yen per person for the tour.

 Keikyu Line-Kita-Shinagawa Station-Ticket Gate